SKA (hockey club). History How the hockey team ska stands for

 • Konstantin Volkov.

-Obviously, the place of the main keeper belongs to the young Russian Igor Shesterkin.
-He played 39 games last season with an impressive 93.7% save percentage.
-His replacement Finn Mikka Koskinen played 23 games in the regular season with a figure of 91.6%.
-The position of the third goalkeeper, which SKA only needs to complete the squad, belongs to Konstantin Volkov.
+Obviously, the place of the main goalkeeper belongs to the young Russian Igor Shesterkin.
+Last season, he played 39 games with an impressive save percentage of 93.7%.
+His replacement, Finn Mikka Koskinen, played 23 matches in the regular season with a percentage of 91.6%.
+The position of the third goalkeeper, which SKA requires only to complete the lineup, belongs to Konstantin Volkova.
 Usually the reserve goalkeeper is allowed to play no more than 1-2 games.
-For example, Evgeny Ivannikov, who moved to Lada, defended the gates of the army team only once last season.
+For example, Evgeny Ivannikov, who moved to Lada, defended the goal of the army team only once last season.

 • Artem Zub;